 Sometimes glasses only have minor damage such as a popped lens or screw.
-For situations like this, I ask a sighted friend to either pop the lens back into place or to fix the loose screw.
+When this happens, I ask a friend to pop the lens into place or to fix the loose screw.
 If jagged edges or cracks are present, leave repairs to professionals that can take additional safety precautions and have more tools available.

-The place where I got my glasses will repair them at any of their nationwide locations, so all I have to do is go to one of the locations and get them fixed.
-Most opticians offer glasses repairs either for free or for a fee, and there are many other eyeglass repair places to be found at malls.
+The place where I got my glasses will repair them at any of their nationwide locations.
+All I have to do is go to one of the locations and get them fixed.
+Most opticians offer glasses repairs either for free or for a fee.
+In addition, there are eyeglasses repair places at many malls.
 I recommend getting glasses fixed as soon as possible, and making a list of nearby places to get them fixed on your phone.
-I made a note of how to get to the mall near my college to get my glasses fixed, which I talk about in my post on learning the campus bus system here.
+I made a note of how to get to the mall near my college to get my glasses fixed.

 The case for having insurance

-When I bought my glasses, I had the option to buy insurance for a nominal fee which would cover routine maintenance, repairs, and a replacement pair (with the same prescription) would only cost $30.
-Having low vision means that I often need specialty glasses that can be very expensive, so the $30 replacement is a bargain.
+When I bought my glasses, I had the option to buy insurance for a nominal fee.
+This would cover routine maintenance, repairs, and a replacement pair (with the same prescription) would only cost $30.
+Having low vision means replacement glasses can be expensive so the $30 replacement is a bargain.
 Plus, I can usually get my new glasses in as little as a few hours.
 Everyone who totally relies on glasses should definitely buy insurance for them, or see if they have another insurance policy that covers broken glasses.
-Read more about selecting glasses with low vision here.

 Take steps to prevent it from happening again

 While some circumstances cannot be prevented, it’s important to recognize what led to the glasses being broken and find ways to minimize it from happening again.
-I don’t let children try on my glasses for example (read more about answering questions from kids about glasses here), and I don’t participate in activities where my glasses could be lost or destroyed without finding a way to secure them- something I talk about in my post on water parks here.
+I don’t let children try on my glasses for example, and I don’t participate in activities where my glasses could be lost or destroyed without finding a way to secure them.
 Some people may also benefit from having sports glasses or straps attached, but every case is different.